YRZh97/lichenHGT/README.md

 ### Input Preparation

+Place the input files into separate directories according to their file types.
+For example:

-Place all MAG genome sequence files in the `bin` directory and the corresponding GFF annotation files in the `gff` directory.
+- Genome sequences in the `bin` directory.
+- GFF annotation files in the `gff` directory.
+- CDS sequence files in the `cds` directory.
+- Protein sequence files in the `faa` directory.

 Prepare a file named `hq.name` containing the following information for each MAG: